grafana/synthetic-monitoring-app/docs/alerts/README.md

 #### Create and Upload Alert rules

-Here we will alert when our website job takes more than 0.50 seconds on Bangalore probe. here is what that looks like as prom query, play around and use Grafana Explore mode to test your queries and figure out thresholds.
+Here we will alert when our website job takes more than 0.50 seconds on a probe in Bangalore.
+Here is what that looks like as a Prometheus query, play around and use Grafana Explore mode to test your queries and figure out thresholds.
 ```
 probe_duration_seconds{job="website", probe="Bangalore"} > 0.50
 ```